iankelk/iankelk.github.io/blog/2024-09-28-inference-engines/index.md

 <Figure
   image={chatgptPhotosynthesisImage2}
   alt="A black and white comic strip showing a dialogue between a woman and a person wearing a 'CHATGPT' shirt.
 The woman is labeled 'USER' and asks, 'What is photosynthesis?'
 The person labeled 'CHATGPT' answers, 'Photosynthesis is the process by which plants use sunlight to synthesize nutrients from carbon dioxide and water.'
 The woman, termed 'USER' again, follows with, 'Can humans do it?' and receives the reply, 'No, humans cannot perform photosynthesis.'
-Both characters are drawn as cartoons." caption="People images by OpenAI DALL-E 3.
+Both characters are drawn as cartoons." caption="The actual content of a converstaion with ChatGPT simulating that it remembers what was previously said.\nPeople images by OpenAI DALL-E 3.
 Text and comic bubbles by author."
 />

 :::tip[What it means to be autoregressive]